• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 The opinions voiced in this article are for general information only and do not constitute an endorsement by DRM.
 They are not intended to provide specific investment advice or recommendations for any individual.
 To determine which investments may be appropriate for you, consult your financial professional.
 Please remember that investment decisions should be based on an individual’s goals, time horizon, and tolerance for risk.
 To qualify for the tax-free penalty-free withdrawal of earnings, a ROTH IRA must be in place for at least five tax years.
 The distribution must take place after age 59 ½ or due to death, disability, or a first time home purchase (up to $ 10,000-lifetime maximum).
 Before taking any specific action, be sure to consult with your tax professional.
 “RMD Tips: Maximize your Retirement Savings” Copyright 2021

-New Modern Retirement Grace and Frankie-Style
+The New Fabulous Retirement Grace and Frankie-Style

 Connect With David Rae, Financial Planner LA